syncfusion/blazor-docs/src/charts/chart/chart-annotations.md

 ![Co-ordinate Unit](images/annotation/co-ordinate-razor.png)

-> Note: You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
-You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.
+> Refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to know various chart types and how to represent time-dependent data, showing trends at equal intervals.

 ## See Also